aep-dev/aep.dev/aep/general/0211/aep.md

-[RFC 7231 §6.5.3][] states that services are permitted to use `404 Not Found` in lieu of `403 Forbidden` in situations where the service does not want to divulge existance, whereas this AIP argues for the use of `403 Forbidden` instead.
+[RFC 7231 §6.5.3][] states that services are permitted to use `404 Not Found` in lieu of `403 Forbidden` in situations where the service does not want to divulge existance, whereas this AEP argues for the use of `403 Forbidden` instead.
 We take this position for the following reasons:

 - The practice of "getting `404 Not Found` until you have enough permission to